nesterow/frontless/readme.md

 ## Riot Isomorphic/SSR Stack
 Frontless aims to provide classic web development experience with modern approach.

 Classic MVVM approach significanly complicates work with data.
 In fact, on practice, a frontend developer would end up writing the code that would be better performed by server rather than a client.
 I believe that the server has to be responsible for things like _routing_, _data requests_, _user state_, and and some cases _component's view-model_.
-Theese are routines that the server does better than browser.
+These are routines that the server does better than browser.

 - It is just an ExpressJS application.
 - It uses FeathersJS on client and server.